philterd/philter/docs/docs/output_signing.md

 - The private key is stored in the `signing_keys` MongoDB collection.
 Restrict database access accordingly.
 - Consumers must trust the channel through which they receive the public key.
 Serve `GET /api/signing-key` over HTTPS.
 - The key fingerprint on the Admin Settings page allows quick visual confirmation that the public key has not changed unexpectedly.
 - Output signing attests that the response came from a deployment holding the private key and was not modified in transit.
-It does not prove that the policy correctly classified all PII — that is the role of the [Redaction Ledger](redaction/ledgers.md).
+It does not prove that the policy correctly classified all PII.
+That is the role of the [Redaction Ledger](redaction/ledgers.md).

 ## See Also

-- [Settings](settings.md) — `PHILTER_SIGNING_KEY_PATH` environment variable.
+- [Settings](settings.md): the `PHILTER_SIGNING_KEY_PATH` environment variable.
-- [Auditing](auditing.md) — audit events for signing key lifecycle.
+- [Auditing](auditing.md): audit events for signing key lifecycle.
-- [Redaction API](api_and_sdks/api/filtering_api.md) — `X-Philter-Signature` and `X-Philter-Policy-*` response headers.
+- [Redaction API](api_and_sdks/api/filtering_api.md): the `X-Philter-Signature` and `X-Philter-Policy-*` response headers.